Paulware/BlocklyScriptcraft/README.md

 * cd c:\
 * git clone https://www.github.com/Paulware/BlocklyScriptcraft<br>
   This will create a C:\BlocklyScriptcraft directory with all the necessary files
+* To get latest (after git clone command) git pull --all

 To run the program navigate to C:\BlocklyScriptcraft\demos\code\index.html <br>